-The main thing a recent bankruptcy filer can do to make sure they never end up in the same situation is to try not to repeat some of the mistakes they made before they filed bankruptcy.
-Some situations can’t be avoided, such as loss of a job or health issues.
+The main thing a recent bankruptcy filer can do to ensure they never end up in the same situation is to try not to repeat some of the mistakes they made before they filed for bankruptcy.
+Some situations can’t be avoided, such as the loss of a job or health issues.

 Budgets are great because they keep your spending in check.
 Without a budget, no expense is properly weighed against the prospect of running out of money or not being able to afford something more important.
 Budgeting can be the difference between you living a nice post-bankruptcy life or needing to file again down the line.